Tigers in India: Central India and Eastern Ghats

-Central Indian and Eastern Ghats landscape includes all the area from semi-arid zone of Rajasthan, central Indian plateau of Madhya Pradesh, Chhattisgarh, Jharkhand, Maharashtra (along with some part of Sahyadris), and Odisha to parts of the Eastern Ghats Andhra Pradesh and Telangana and Odisha Step-like geological formation can be seen at Chhota Nagpur Plateau (consisting of Hazaribagh, Ranchi and Koderma plateaus) along with the hills of Aravalli, Satpura and those in Eastern Ghats have an elevation range of 200 m to 1300 m.
-This hilly terrain with patches of shallow infertile soils has been a natural deterrent for extensive cultivation and hence many areas in this landscape remain forested.
-However, the historic continuation of ancient forests in Eastern Ghats with primitive forests of Central India along the Chhota Nagpur plateau is near extinction.
+The Central Indian and Eastern Ghats landscape includes all the area from semi-arid zone of Rajasthan, central Indian plateau of Madhya Pradesh, Chhattisgarh, Jharkhand, Maharashtra (along with part of Sahyadris), and Odisha to parts of the Eastern Ghats in Andhra Pradesh, Telangana, and Odisha.
+A step-like geological formation can be seen at Chhota Nagpur Plateau (consisting of Hazaribagh, Ranchi and Koderma plateaus) along with the hills of Aravalli, Satpura and those in Eastern Ghats which range from 200 m to 1300 m.
+This terrain with patches of shallow, infertile soils is a natural deterrent for extensive cultivation, leaving many areas in this landscape forested.
+However, the traditional connection between ancient forests in Eastern Ghats with primitive forests of Central India along the Chhota Nagpur plateau is near extinction.

-A huge network of Protected Areas with nearly half of the total Tiger Reserves of India can be seen in this landscape.
-Peninsular forests transitions into Thar desert through a semi-arid region located between part of north western Madhya Pradesh and Eastern Rajasthan.
-This varied habitat supports high biodiversity and is known for its tiger abundance.
+A network of Protected Areas with nearly half of the total Tiger Reserves of India occupies this landscape.
+Peninsular forests transition into Thar desert through a semi-arid region located between northwestern Madhya Pradesh and Eastern Rajasthan.
+This habitat supports high biodiversity and tiger abundance.
 The landscape is undergoing massive degradation due to mining, infrastructure development and insurgency.